-Tuition for online learning is billed at the per-credit rate based on residency including the engineering/computer science tuition fee.
+Tuition for online learning is billed at the per-credit rate based on residency.
 Online Learning course fees ($38/credit hour) and lab fees (as applicable) will be added to the final billing statement, which is payable upon course registration.
 Some graduate programs have specific pricing.

 See Tuition Rates for more information.